AdaCore/training_material/courses/static_analysis_via_compiler/010_static_analysis_via_compiler.rst

   + Certification restrictions compliance
   + Compiler/target portability

-+ Restrictions can also be added by setting up a runtime profile via :ada:`Pragma Profile(<runtime>)` which enables all restrictions implemented in the specified runtime
++ Restrictions can also be added by setting up a runtime profile via :ada:`pragma Profile (<runtime>)` which enables all restrictions implemented in the specified runtime

 -----------------------------------------
 Example Restriction & Violation Message